A text box is one of the more important objects that you can use in a Google Slides presentation.

-Google Slides provides you with a customizeable layout to which you can add a variety of different objects.
+Google Slides provides you with a customizable layout to which you can add a variety of different objects.

 This includes things like pictures, objects, and text boxes.
 By incorporating combinations of these various elements you can typically create the information that you want to share or present to others.